-A second task will be the categorisation of actions, comprised of temporal series of FACS and BACS, and the organisation in libraries that are accessible from the behaviour subsystems (reactive, attention and deliberative).
+The second task was the categorisation of actions, comprised of temporal series of FACS and BACS, and the organisation in libraries that are accessible from the behaviour subsystems (reactive, attention and deliberative).
 All actions for the different behaviours should be stored and expanded upon without the need to reprogram other subsystems.